"If you don't like it, why don't you go back where you came from?"

 I worked as a journalist for many years.
 I covered business stories and crime stories.
 I am not flashy or showy by nature.
 I can be the one who sits quietly and let you talk without interruption for hours.
 I observe.
 I analyze.
 I empathize.
 As I am fond of saying, I am Teller, not Penn.

-When you are the more quiet one, you are not distracted by your own ego or whatever yarn you are spinning to get attention to yourself: you can see the world around and how the sum of the parts interact with one another to make up the whole.
+When you are the more quiet one, you are not distracted by your own ego or whatever yarn you are spinning to get attention to yourself: you can see the world around you and how the sum of the parts interact with one another to make up the whole.
 In my journalism career, I have done stories for both US and Canadian publications and did stories that required interacting with people and places that had dealings with both countries.

 I was always fascinated by the differences.
 There was one story I was writing for an American publication about a Canadian company.
 The company seemed off in some way, and the anecdotes I was told during the interview seemed like a misdirection for me.
 The problem was there was very little information coming out.
 I was working with wisps of threads.